 - Instagram-worthy.
 Need I say more?

-- Prices are not exactly cheap.
-But if you are good at spotting great promotion, you may still get some cheap buys.
+- Clothing prices are not exactly cheap.
+But if you are good at spotting great promotions, you may still get some cheap buys.

 - Depending on where you stay, this place could take more than 40 mins. ride on a subway.
 If your aim is to shop, Hongdae/ Ehwa/ Gangnam or Garosugil would probably fare better.